HSBNE/Interlock3/README.md

 The Interlock3 project is the third iteration of of the ESP8266 firmware for HSBNE's access control system.

+## Configuration

+Each interlock requires a configuration file, which can be uploaded to the device when it is flashed.

+For details on configuration please see [CONFIG.md](./CONFIG.md).

 ## Development

 ### Dev Containers